-Still, you worry about your impression or the reaction of your boss.
+Still, you worry about your impression of the reaction of your boss.
 It takes a moment of internal preparation to ask the boss for leave.

 13. Understanding teamwork

-Also, mishaps in internal communication also affect your work.
-You find yourself not sure how to resolve in many cases.
+Also, mishaps in internal communication affect your work.
+You find yourself not sure how to resolve many cases.

 14. Understanding the Organogram

 The hierarchy differs from organization to organization; some have complex and tall while some have flat.
 The hierarchy often gets difficult to understand during the first few weeks.

 And you should know it since you need to be clear about whom you’re reporting and who is reporting to whom.